brefphp/extra-php-extensions/docs/create_your_own_extension_layer.md

 $ aws lambda publish-layer-version --layer-name pgsql-php-73 --zip-file fileb://./export/layer-pgsql-php-73.zip
 ```

+# Test layers

+## Automated tests

+Create a file called `test.php` in your later directory (`layers/pgsql/test.php`).
+That PHP script should check if your extension is properly loaded.
+If something is
+wrote, the script must exit with code 1.

-# How to test layers
+## How to test layers in a real application

 Create a Bref App for testing.
 The usage of `bref` and `serverless`, please refer [here](https://bref.sh/docs/installation.html).